Camping

 • Close to a water supply

-• East-facing to catch the early morning sun
+• East-facing to catch the early morning sun, if you’re expecting cold overnight temperatures

 Avoid campsites that are:

-• In avalanche paths (between June to end of January)
+• In avalanche paths or below loaded snow slopes (between June to end of January)

 • On mosses that may fill with water during rain

-• In a river bed, on an island in a riverbed, or in a gorge where rising waters could flood your camp.
-(You should check where water level rises to by looking for debris caught in bushes or trees.
-If you must camp in a gorge, work out possible escape routes.)
+• In a riverbed, on an island in a riverbed, or in a gorge where rising waters could flood your camp.
+(Look for debris that may indicate where the water rises to.
+If you must camp in a gorge, work out possible escape routes in case of flood.)

-• When it is very cold, you may want to choose a campsite above the valley flats to avoid the coldest air that will gravitate there during the night.
+• When it is very cold, you may want to choose a campsite above the valley floor to avoid the cold air that sinks during the night.

 Watch how to pitch a tent in our video below.

 You can make your camping experience feel like home with a few simple tips and tricks.
-We have outlined some good places to get you fed and rested!
+We have outlined some good resources below to get you fed and rested!

 Manage your Campsite effectively by assigning key areas for eating, resting, toileting - make it your own.
 Watch this video to see how.

-Cooking and Fires are a welcoming and essential part for your camping atmosphere, however it does have its risks.
+Cooking and Fires are an essential part of your camping atmosphere; however, they do come with risks.
 Find out how to choose the right cooker and cook safely outdoors on our Cooking Page.

-Continue your preparation with our online resources, there is still plenty to learn to ensure for a safe and enjoyable trip!
+Continue your preparation for a night in nature with our online resources, there is still plenty to learn to ensure you have a safe and enjoyable trip!

 • Campermate App | With over 100,000 points of interest, no matter where you are in New Zealand, you can use CamperMate’s detailed maps (online and offline) to find campgrounds and accommodation, awesome things to see and do, petrol, ATMs, WiFi, dump stations, public showers and a whole heap more.